Local Child Safeguarding Practice Reviews (previously Serious Case Reviews)

 - Serious Case Review Report – Lauren (PDF, 516KB)

 The Safeguarding Children Partnership and all its member agencies are committed to working together to tackle bullying and ensure that children are kept safe.
 We recognise that schools cannot do this alone.
 Following some briefings in December 2019, it was asked that further workshops were put on to enable school staff and other partners more time to reflect what good practice could look like.
-A multi-agency task group has been working hard to develop this and are very pleased to extend invitations to our first event to Northwich and Winsford Schools.
-Further dates for Chester and Ellesmere Port will follow.
+A multi-agency task group formed and a series of Anti-Bullying conferences were scheduled but unfortunately postponed due to the Covid pandemic.
+These events will be rescheduled as soon as it is safe to do so.

 Practice Learning Reviews (PLRs)